mahanteshimath/arctic-food-pharmacist/README.md

 ## 🎮 What it does

-The Snowflake Arctic Food Inspector Chatbot is a Streamlit-based web application that allows users to interact with an AI-powered chatbot designed to read and understand food packaging contents.
+The Snowflake arctic-food-pharmacist Chatbot is a Streamlit-based web application that allows users to interact with an AI-powered chatbot designed to read and understand food packaging contents.
 The key features include:

 - **Chat Interaction**: Users can ask the chatbot about food contents and get informed responses regarding their safety and legality.
 - **File Upload**: Users can upload PDF, TXT, or image files containing food packaging contents.
 The chatbot will extract and analyze the text.